Abbot’s Way School is committed to working harmoniously and closely with its community and to celebrating the diversity of the UK.

-We recognise that these values are not exclusive to being British and that they have come to be accepted throughout the democratic world as the method of creating an orderly society, in which individual members can feel safe, valued and can contribute to for the good of themselves and others.
+They have come to be accepted throughout the democratic world, to create an orderly society, in which individual members can feel safe, valued and can contribute to positively.

 We take opportunities to: